Goodbye Claude, Hello Pi!

 A quick, yet important disclaimer

 I’m not like one of those tech influencers that want to oversell something.
-Claude is still one of (if not) the best AI tools there is on the market right now.
+Claude is still one of, if not, the best AI tools there is on the market right now.
 While using Pi, I use a Copilot license and I use Claude’s models with Pi.
-My goal with this article is to open your perspective that there are other tools available that comes with its own set of benefits over Claude.
-That’s my end goal, make you aware of other tools and why you should give them a try.
+My goal with this article is to open your perspective that there are other tools available that come with its own set of benefits over Claude and Copilot.
+That’s my end goal, to make you aware of other tools and why you should give them a try.

 What is Pi?